 It Starts with the Grass Itself

 Not all grass is created equal when it comes to speed.
 The species of turf used on a green has a major impact on its potential for speed and consistency.
-The two most common types used for high-performance an greens are Bentgrass and ultra-dwarf Bermuda grass.
+The two most common types used for high-performance greens are Bentgrass and ultra-dwarf Bermuda grass.

 - Bentgrass: Common in cooler climates, Bentgrass grows upright and can be mowed at extremely low heights.
 Its fine texture and dense growth habit create an exceptionally smooth and true surface.
 Courses like Augusta National are famous for their immaculate Bentgrass greens.